LegoBrainBiker/project-bolt-base/README.md

 ## More Info

 - The [Default](https://github.com/KingsSack/FTC-Kotlin-Quickstart) flavor is a basic template to quickstart using kotlin for FTC
-- The [RoadRunner](https://github.com/KingsSack/FTC-Kotlin-Quickstart) flavor includes the [RoadRunner](https://github.com/acmerobotics/road-runner) library for advanced path following and more (Coming Soon)
+- The [RoadRunner](https://github.com/KingsSack/FTC-Kotlin-Quickstart) flavor includes the [RoadRunner](https://github.com/acmerobotics/road-runner) library for advanced path following and more
 - The [Volt](https://github.com/KingsSack/FTC-Kotlin-Quickstart) flavor includes [RoadRunner](https://github.com/acmerobotics/road-runner) and [Volt](https://github.com/KingsSack/volt) for more flexibility and control over your code (Coming Soon)